jeremy-sylvis/OpenCv.FeatureDetection/README.md

 Parameters required:
 * `-InputPath '<path>'` - directory containing inputs
-* `-OutputPath '<path>'` - directory intended to contain the output report and generated reference images
+* `-OutputPath '<path>'` - directory intended to contain the output report and generated reference images.

 Execution:
 `OpenCv.FeatureDetection.Console.exe -Operation FuzzFeatureDetectors -InputPath <myPath> -OutputPath <myOutputPath>`

+Note:
+Fuzzing will generate many (50-150GB) of reference images per input image depending on size of input.
+It is suggested this be run with a large storage share as the output.

 ## OpenCV Usage
 ### Mat vs UMat